HostactylDevelopment/HostactylForPterodactylv1/README.md

 ### This is a fork of Fixed-Palladium

-## This Project has been discounted.
-It is NOT recommended to use this anymore, as the dashboard will not have any updates.
+## This Project has been discontinued and will no longer provide future updates.